 Reading Damaged Barcodes

 Improving accuracy and decoding rate remains a top priority for developers working with barcode reading SDKs.
-While configuration tweaks and improvements in the algorithm can result in drastic improvements, end users can also play a significant role by improving the image resolution at the time the image is taken, ensuring adequate quiet zone, and avoiding other defects.
+While configuration tweaks and improvements in the algorithm can result in drastic improvements, end users can also play a significant role by improving the image resolution at the time the image is taken, ensuring an adequate quiet zone, and avoiding other defects.
 For more information, read this post on how to improve barcode recognition accuracy when using an application.

-Reading Damaged 1D Barcodes
+How to Read Damaged 1D Barcodes

 Barcodes represented data by varying the widths and spacings of parallel lines.